Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "How big d’you reckon you’d be if you’d stayed PJ instead of going SOR?"

-Arés thought about it. "‘Bout… five-eight?
+Arés thought about it. "‘Bout... five-eight?
 Two hundred or two-twenty-five pounds?"

 "How big are you now?"
 She asked.